Pre-Law

 Students should realize that the information listed below is just a starting place.
 It is important for you to schedule a meeting with Dr. Sean Evans, Union's Pre-Law advisor, to discuss your preparations for law school.

-- Do I Want To Go To Law School?
+- Why Do You Want To Go To Law School?

 - LSAT Preparation